tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 #### OD base - Overcast Development / Spreadout Cloud Base

-This is the condensation level of a parcel of air having the boundary layer average mixing ratio.
+Following RASP, this is the condensation level of a parcel of air having the boundary layer average mixing ratio.
 If below BL top then widespread convective cloud formation is likely.
 If above BL top then this parameter is shown greyed out.

 #### Cloud - Total Cloud Cover